 - 1. The number of claimants; - 2.
 The fiscal impact of the incentive; - 3.
 Employment opportunities, business growth, or diversity in the state's economy resulting from the availability of the incentive; - 4.
-Negative impacts created as a result of the incentive; - 5.
-Benefits that flow to out-of-state concerns resulting from the incentive; and - 6.
-The use of this type of incentive in other states.
+Negative impacts created as a result of the incentive; and - 5.
+Benefits that flow to out-of-state concerns resulting from the incentive.